akm-sabbir/Hadoop_with_Deep_NeuralNet/README.md

 Before reducder get call, we can employ combiner to create a list of CNN model and serialized  them and another combiner based on different key to ensemble and serialized RNN.

-In reducer we can perform ensebling of two different deep neural nets using test dataset stored in a distributed cache.
+In reducer we can perform ensembling of two different deep neural nets using test dataset stored in a distributed cache. the trained models need to be deserialized properly.

+Initailly the models are designed to handle text and vision data. model designed for vision data can be suitably modified to handle any numeric data.

+the models are designed and developed to solve multiclass classification problem.

+As output function I have used softmax function in order to get the normalized output.
+Softmax function helps me to get the generalized distribution of output classes given the data. that is we are calculating P(Y|X).
+Nature of true supervised discriminative model.
+Under the assumption is the data are coming from identical distribution.

+text data has both short and long term linear dependency and vision data has local neighorhood dependency.
+Both LSTM RNN and CNN can perfectly model this relationship.
+Therefore they perform really well in text analytics and computer vision problems like object detection

-The project look like a bit complicated but i am sure its not going to be that much complicated.
+The project look like a bit complicated but careful evaluation will make it seem easy and normal.